How to Get a Credit Card With No Credit History

 If you’re a student, you may qualify for a student credit card.
 These cards are designed for college students who may not have a large income or a credit history.
 To qualify, you may have to provide proof that you're enrolled in a qualified college or university.
 Choose carefully.
 Some student credit cards have high interest rates and lots of fees.

 Apply for a Store Credit Card

-Retail store credit cards have a reputation of approving credit card applications for people with no credit.
+Retail store credit cards have a reputation for approving credit card applications for people with no credit.
 You’re more likely to get approval from the "closed-loop cards that do not have a Visa or MasterCard brand.
-You won't be able to use the credit card outside that particular store, but it will give you a chance to jump start your credit history.
-Beware: retail store credit cards have low credit limits and high interest rates.
-Keep your balance low and pay off your balance to avoid paying a lot of interest.
+You won't be able to use the credit card outside that particular store, but it will give you a chance to jump-start your credit history.
+Beware, though, as retail store credit cards have low credit limits and high interest rates.
+Keep your balance low and pay it off quickly to avoid paying a lot of interest.

 Get a Secured Credit Card